Jacques-Fry/Mail/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### State
-Classification with my interface is not complete
+The "classification" and "my" interface is not complete [Mail address](http://6s.net579.com:24926)
-[Mail address](http://6s.net579.com:24926)